 After watching The Babadook, I can easily say that there are still actors who can take a simple story to a different level with their exceptional performances.
 Jennifer Kent’s psychological horror tale The Babadook may not be the conventional horror film you would like to watch as a big-time horror movie buff, but the idea to bring horror out of a given situation in a simple plot makes it different.

-Well, you may very well argue on the so-called chilling moments but if a movie with no jump scare moments, as are identified with horror movie clichés, is able to create a terrifying atmosphere then there is no more accomplishment the makers could have asked for.
+Well, you may very well argue on the so-called chilling moments but if a movie with no jump-scare moments, as identified with horror movie clichés, can create a terrifying atmosphere then there is no more accomplishment the makers could have asked for.

 However, what’s disappointing for me is that The Babadook did not really come out of its own traps with absolutely no explanation on the Babadook creature/character and also the climax that doesn’t make any sense.

-So, here is the outline of the story:
+So, here is the outline of the story in The Babadook

 Director Jennifer Kent very intelligently sketched the scenes with old-fashioned sound and shadow play tricks.
 Nevertheless, it’s the acting of the young Noah Wiseman as Samuel and Essie Davis as a distressed mother that takes the horror movie to a different level.
 As I said earlier, my disappointment is more on the treatment of the story which could have been much better.

 Starring: Essie Davis (as Amelia), Noah Wiseman (Samuel), Daniel Henshall (Robbie), Hayley Mcelhinney (Claire), Barbara West (Mrs. Roach), Ben Winspear (Oskar)

 Directed by: Jennifer Kent